ibmresilient/resilient-community-apps/fn_scheduler/README.md

 ## Support

-Use the [IBM Support](https://ibm.com/mysupport/) portal to open a case on this app.
+This is an IBM Supported app.
+Please search [IBM Support](https://ibm.com/mysupport/) for assistance.
 Also reference the [Resilient Community](https://ibm.biz/resilientcommunity) for any discussion between customers and IBM.